nimroddanielmaayan/the-wild-oasis/notes.md

   the data that comes back from the API\backend.
 It's an alternative to other backend-querying libraries like `React Query`

+- Even though built-in tools for remote state management like `RTK Query` exist, it's recommended to use them only for simple cases.
+For more complex cases it's better to use a "full remote state management" library like `React Query` for all of our querying, and not to mix the two

 - In a lot of modern web applications all global state is remote, so that it's always saved under the use's profile and never lost.
 This is called `remote global state`.
-So why use `local global state`?
+So why should we still use `local global state`?
   Because it's faster (no backend requests) and it still makes more sense in many cases.
-Like for unlogged\anonimous users, or for temporary data that doesn't need to be saved long-term (like data for a complex search\filter)
+Like for unlogged\anonimous users, or for temporary data that doesn't need to be saved long-term (like data for a complex search\filter).
+In addition, it saves valuable server resources by making the application depend less on the backend

 ### How Redux Works